 Evacuate the area when you smell natural gas or suspect a gas leak.
 Open windows and doors on your way out, and inform emergency response teams as soon as possible.
 Call 9-1-1 first, then PG&E at 1-800-743-5000, when you are a safe distance from the building.

 Learn more about gas outages.
 Visit Gas Outages.

 Stay informed by signing up for outage alerts.
-We can contact you when there’s an outage in your area and let you know when we expect the power to come back on.
+We can contact you when there’s an outage in your area and let you know when we expect service to be restored.
 Choose to be notified by text, phone or email.